523: Village of the Giants

 Funny Cars are a class of drag racing vehicle that can reach speeds of 300 mph in a 1,000-foot race.

 In the 1969 film Easy Rider, a young Peter Fonda plays a motorcyclist traveling across America.

 Oh, come on.
-The effects in Willow were better than this.
+The effects in Willow was better than this.